MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     list_of_blocks = [for block in local.list_of_coordinates : zipmap(["x", "y", "z"], block)]
 }
 ```
-In the above example we use for loop to transform our lists of coordinates to the maps we can use.
+In the above example, we use for loop to transform our lists of coordinates into the maps we can use.

 Let's now move to our `variables.tf` file and define the `width` and the `length` of our line.